Smart Labs Now Logo

 What is the Purpose of a 10-Panel Drug Test?

 A 10-panel drug test is designed to identify ten specific substances, providing a comprehensive snapshot of an individual’s recent drug use.
-Employers, healthcare providers, and legal authorities frequently use this test for the following reasons:
+Employers, healthcare providers, and legal authorities (such as the Department of Transportation – DOT) frequently use this test for the following reasons:

 • Workplace Safety and Compliance: Maintaining a drug-free workplace prevents accidents and supports productivity.
 This is especially crucial in industries involving machinery or public interaction.